Support During the First Year

 Being a navigator is a rewarding experience.
 This opportunity cultivates a better sense of self and stronger leadership skills.
 Just as importantly, navigators have access to the following:

-- Branded gear: show off with one-of-a-kind BSA swag;
+- Branded gear (show off with one-of-a-kind swag), and

 Scholars who participate in Operation Navigation have an advantage over their peers.
 Most freshmen are on their own to figure out how to access support services, when to apply for financial aid, the benefits of joining organizations, how to resolve conflicts with roommates, and much more.
 Navigators have experience in these areas and can offer guidance and support.
 Some of the many benefits of participating include: